 Example 3: A Learning Nugget as a Video

-YOU create your Learning Nuggets!
+YOU design your Learning Nuggets!

 3 ultimate tips for using Learning Nuggets